Plestiodon fasciatus: Reproduction

 Fertilization in the American five-lined skink is internal, with eggs laid by the female between the middle of May and July, at least one month after mating.
 Males will mate with multiple females.
 The mating season begins in May.
 The female Plestiodon will lay its eggs in June, and four to six weeks after the incubation, the young hatch.
 Thus the birthing process consists of laying eggs and external incubation.
-Fertilization occur shortly after copulation, unlike many other lizard species Plestiodon fasciatus females are unable to store sperm between successive clutches.
+Fertilization occurs shortly after copulation, unlike many other lizard species Plestiodon fasciatus females are unable to store sperm between successive clutches.
 One study found that most clutches had multiple sires, but within those clutches, there was unequal sharing of paternity.
+Polyandry is an integral part to the mating system of Common Five-Lined Skinks.

 Females lay fifteen to eighteen eggs in a small cavity cleared beneath a rotting log, stump, board, loose bark, a rock, or an abandoned rodent burrow.
 Females prefer secluded nest sites in large, moderately decayed logs.
 Soil moisture is also an important factor in nest selection.
 Females often place nests in regions where soil moisture is higher than in adjacent areas.
 Vertical position of the nest also varies with moisture, with nests located deeper in a soil cavity at dry sites.
 Even when nesting sites are not limited, a significant amount of aggregation occurs.

 The parchment-like eggs of the American five-lined skink, similar to many other reptiles, are thin and easily punctured.
 Freshly laid eggs range from spherical to oval in shape averaging 1.3 cm in length.
 Absorption of water from the soil leads to increased egg size.
 Egg coloration also changes over time, from white to mottled tan, after contact with the nest burrow.
 The incubation period ranges from 24 to 55 days, and varies due to fluctuations in temperature.
 Females typically brood their eggs during this time, exhibiting defensive behavior against smaller predators.
 Parental care ends a day or two after hatching when hatchlings leave the nest.
 Young American five-lined skinks, with a potential life span of up to six years, attain sexual maturity and begin reproducing within two to three years of hatching.